 It all started with the question above.
-As a family traveller, I prefer comfort – especially when my daughter is travelling with me.
-If comfort, luxury and good food is on the top of your list, then head straight to Sheraton Grand Pune.
+As a family traveller, I prefer comfort – especially when my daughter is traveling with me.
+If comfort, luxury, and good food is on the top of your list, then head straight to Sheraton Grand Pune.

 Sheraton Grand Pune: The Property

 The hotel is sprawling, palatial and well, grand.
-The location is one of the main advantages, as the hotel is right next to the Pune Railway station and just about half an hour drive away from the Pune Airport.
-There are a total of 177 rooms, along with three restaurants, banquette halls, conference/meeting rooms, spa section and a roof top pool.
+The location is one of the main advantages, as the hotel is right next to the Pune Railway station and just about half an hour’s drive away from Pune Airport.
+There are a total of 177 rooms, along with three restaurants, banquette halls, conference/meeting rooms, a spa section, and a rooftop pool.

 My room at Sheraton Grand Pune

-The bathroom was spacious and very clean, as you’d expect from a five star luxury hotel.
-The house keeping team made sure the room was in the best condition, even with a little kid playing around most of the times.
+The bathroom was spacious and very clean, as you’d expect from a five-star luxury hotel.
+The housekeeping team made sure the room was in the best condition, even with a little kid playing around most of the time.

 What to eat in Pune?